sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 To verify their proficiency in regression testing, we ask the person to do the regression testing but limit the scope of testing to critical features only.

+If you have difficulties choosing the relevant user stories or test plans, do it your manual tester.

 This way we check candidate's abilities against the actual requirements devised from our real work tasks.

+This interview will also be the shortest possible, the most relevant to your job, and therefore the optimal one.

 ### 2. Let's say we are hiring a manual tester to the team where there're no manual testers.